FaithKinya/Sales-Insights-sql-powerbi/README.md

 ## Sales Insights Data Analysis Project
 In this project, i did data analysis with both SQL and Power Bi.
-I did data transformation too using Power Quesry Language by removing unnecessary columns, added other columns and others as explained below.
+I did data transformation too using Power Query by removing unnecessary columns, added other columns and others as explained below.

 ### Data Analysis Using SQL